 A: They are disqualified because in 1959, White coated pups were not included in the German Shepherd Dog Club of America color standards.
 That started the white coat down the path of being disqualified in all major AKC events.

 While there has been controversy over the history and genetic makeup of this wonderful pup, there’s no denying that if trained properly, they will make great family companions.
-You can expect to pay a little more for your white GSD, but people tend to pay a little more for the puppy that they want, especially if it’s a rarer variation of the breed.
+You can expect to pay a little more for your white GSD.
+People tend to pay a little more for the puppy that they want, especially if it’s a rarer variation of the breed.

 No matter where you fall within the controversy of the white German Shepherd, one thing is for sure, he is one majestic looking creature.
 With the appearance of a snowy looking wolf hybrid coupled with one of the world’s most favored canine personalities, he is a doggy dream that no one can deny!